dddrrreee/cs240lx-20spr/labs/2-dynamic-code-gen/README.md

 Congratulations, you have the `hello world` version of a bunch of neat tricks.
 We will build these out more next lab and use them.

+### Part 1: write a `hello world`

+Generate a routine to call `printk("hello world\n")` and return.
+  - `code/1-hello` has the starter code.

+Note: to help figure things out, you should:
+  1. Write a C routine to call `printk` statically and return.
+  2. Look at the disassembly.
+  3. Implement the code to generate those functions.
+I would suggest by using the cheating approach in `code/examples`.
+  4. To make it really simple, you might want to write exactly those values you get from disassembly to make sure everything is working as you expect.

+### Part 0: add executable headers in a backwards compatible way.

+[Yes, I know this is out of order]

+Even a the ability to stick a tiny bit of executable code in a random place can give you a nice way to solve problems.
+As you might recall, in cs140e, whenever

+### Part 3: make an interrupt dispatch compiler.

+You will
+  1. Generate the raw calls to a vector of interrupt routines.
+  2. Write timing code to see what the speedup is, with and without caching.
+(Careful!!!)
+  3. Write "threading" code that will jump directly from one routine to another.